 - public relations

-- social media - Twitter, blogs, Facebook and others
+- in social media - Twitter, blogs, Facebook etc

 - strategic vision